genetic-reverse-engineer/genetic-reverse-engineer.github.io/notes/mit_ocw-7.01.md

   * Structure built around alpha carbon
   * Amino acid => alpha carbon + NH2 (amino) + COOH (carboxyl) + R = side group
   ![Amino Acid](./mit-ocw-7.01/amino_acid.png)
+  `Note: The above image is modified from the course content to include annotations about side groups and alpha carbons.`

 Exercise: Go look at amino acids and figure out charge and polarity for each...
 * Clearly I need to review polarity and charge